ethercis/ethercis/installation/deployment.md

 At least one NIC (!).
 Ethercis can run on a multi-homed system.
 Just specify the hostname you wish to bind to in the start up script.

+Using the latest ecis-server script, the actual address is declared using the following statement

+	HOSTNAME=`hostname`

+This can be a source of confusion if the DHCP client is activated on your host, that is the IP address is dynamically set by DHCP.

+Nevertheless, the IP address of the host should be specified in */etc/hosts*

+On CentOS, hostname is specified in file

+	/etc/sysconfig/network

+For example:

+	>cat /etc/sysconfig/network
+	NETWORKING=yes
+	HOSTNAME=ethercis-vm.ethercis.com
+	NTPSERVERARGS=iburst

+Then edit <code>/etc/hosts</code>

+	192.168.2.104 ethercis-vm.ethercis.com ethercis-vm

+EtherCIS should bind on this port

+	INFO - com.ethercis.vehr.Launcher.start(140) | Server listening at:http://ethercis-vm.ethercis.com:8080/

 Directory Structure
 -------------------
 The following are suggestions to deploy an ethercis server instance.
 I am assuming the deployment is based on Linux (currently a test server is up and running on CentOS Linux 7)